SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - changed Silk Road to Hourglass, which makes all land units train 10% faster
 - added civ bonus "trade units cost -25%"
 - changed dock techs civ bonus to "dock techs cost -40%"
-- increased base attack and pierce armor of Condotierro by 1

 Britons:
 - increased blast radius of Warwolf tech to Trebuchets by 0.2